 - Have your baby in your room for the first 6-12 months, but in a separate bassinet or cot, and not in your bed until they’re older

-- Place your baby on its back to sleep, never on the side or tummy
+- Place your baby on their back to sleep, never on the side or tummy

 - Don’t smoke, take drugs, alcohol or medication that will cause you to sleep deeply